Ground-R1: Incentivizing Grounded Visual Reasoning via Reinforcement Learning: Experiments

+\textbf{Training Dataset.} We adopt the dataset introduced by DeepEyes \cite{zheng2025deepeyes} including fine-grained visual search \cite{wu2024v}, arXivQA \cite{li2024multimodal}, ThinkLite-VL \cite{wang2025sota} for RL training.
+Note that we do not employ curated SFT dataset for cold-start training, as the distribution of SFT data can substantially alter the grounding behavior of LVLMs \cite{lai2025mini}, which would hinder our investigation of the base model's inherent behavior under the thinking-with-images paradigm.

 \textbf{Implementation Details.} We conducted experiments using Qwen-2.5-VL-7B-Instruct \cite{bai2025qwen2}.
-The training was performed for 1,000 steps with a batch size of 8 and a learning rate of 1e-6.
+The training was performed for 1,000 steps with a batch size of 8 and a learning rate of {$1\times e^{-6}$}.
 The rollout numbers for the grounding ($G_1$) and answering ($G_2$) stages were set to 4 and 2, respectively.
+The number of equal-sized bins $K$ was set to 3.
 We used a default sampling temperature of 1 and a maximum response length of 512 tokens.
 All experiments were run on 8$\times$H100 GPUs, with a total training time of approximately 12 hours.